 3. Our ability to memorise particular types of intelligence can be enhanced through the use of colour, which boosts our ‘attentional level’ (Dzulkifli and Mustafar 2013, p.
 4).

 · “Attentional” (in the original) is a subject-specific term used in psychology to refer not just to our ability to focus but other psychological functions as well.
 Therefore, the new author has not conveyed the full meaning of a technical term accurately.

-Secondly, the original does not state that colour helps us to memorise all information, but certain information.
+· The original does not state that colour helps us to memorise all information, but certain information.

-- They retain the correct technical phrase.
-“Key words that are specialised subject vocabulary do not need to be changed,” says the University of New South Wales (UNSW), which makes sense.
+· They retain the essence of the original text’s meaning as well as the correct technical phrase.
+“Keywords that are specialised subject vocabulary do not need to be changed,” says the University of New South Wales (UNSW), which makes sense.
 (I doubt, for instance, that there’s an adequate medical synonym for Sphenopalatine Ganglioneuralgia!).